Co-Constructing Alignment: A Participatory Approach to Situate AI Values

 \section{Introduction}

-As Artificial Intelligence (AI) becomes increasingly embedded in personal and professional practices, it mediates consequential decisions.
-In doing so, users frequently encounter AI behaviour that feels inappropriate, misleading, or harmful \cite{tiwari2025biases}.
+As Large Language Models (LLMs) become increasingly embedded in personal and professional practices, they mediate consequential decisions.
+In doing so, users frequently encounter model behaviour that feels inappropriate, misleading, or harmful \cite{tiwari2025biases}.
 This gap is commonly framed as a problem of alignment between AI system behaviour and human values \cite{gabriel2020artificial}.
 It has given rise to the field of \textit{AI value alignment}, which aims to ensure that AI acts in line with human values such as “helpfulness,” “harmlessness,” and “honesty” \cite{russell2019human, christian2020alignment, bai2022constitutional}.

-Much of this work approaches values as abstract and universal entities that can be specified and encoded prior to deployment.
-Dominant technical paradigms therefore seek to infer or optimise values during training, for instance, through reinforcement learning from human or AI feedback \cite{christiano2017deep, bai2022constitutional, shi2024wildfeedback}.
+Much of this work approaches values as abstract entities that can be specified and encoded prior to deployment.
+Dominant technical paradigms therefore seek to infer or optimise values during training, for instance, through reinforcement learning from human or AI feedback \cite{christiano2017deep, bai2022constitutional, shi2024wildfeedback, ouyang2022training}.